moments-behavior/orange/README.md

 8. ENET

 ## Build instructions
-1. Install CUDA (the software has been tested with version 11.7 - 12.1): https://docs.nvidia.com/cuda/cuda-installation-guide-linux/.
+1. Install CUDA (the software has been tested with version 12.x) and Emergent camera SDK.
+Follow instructions in `docs/install_linux_cuda_eSDK.md`.

-2. Install Emergent camera SDK:
 Make sure you can stream all cameras individually with Emergent `eCapture`.

 3. Install FFmpeg 4.4
 Refer to `docs/install_ffmpeg.md` for detailed instruction for building FFmpeg 4.4.

-The project build file `build.sh` assumes FFmpeg is installed at `$HOME/nvidia/ffmpeg/build/include/` and `$HOME/nvidia/ffmpeg/build/lib/`, if you install it at a different location, please change the `build.sh` `DIR_FFMPEG` to match your install directory.
+The project build file `build.sh` assumes FFmpeg is installed at `$HOME/nvidia/ffmpeg`, if you installed it at a different location, please change the `build.sh` `DIR_FFMPEG` to match your install directory.

 4. Install OpenGL and GLEW
 ```